Microsoft/azure-docs.pt-pt/articles/cloud-services/cloud-services-guestos-update-matrix.md

 > [!TIP]
->  Subscreva o [Feed RSS de atualização do OS convidado] de Atualização do Os do Hóspede para receber a notificação mais oportuna em todas as alterações do Os do Hóspede.
+>  Subscreva o [Feed RSS] de Atualização do Os do Hóspede para receber a notificação mais oportuna em todas as alterações do Os do Hóspede.
 >
 >